iManage Work contains two basic objects called documents and containers.

 The following workspace template example includes predefined containers that are under the workspace and container levels.
 As a best practice, required containers should be defined under an Optional container to create a container/subfolder bundle.

 A workspace created from this template and with Flexible Folders enabled will initially only include containers designated as Workspace Creation (here as Contracts, Research, Notes).
 After a workspace has been created, the other containers can be subsequently added.

 Additional containers (called custom folders, see below) can be added only at a folder level that has no predefined containers.
-For example, a custom folder could not be added inside Administrative because Administrative has at least one predefined folder assigned to it.
+For example, a custom folder couldn't be added inside Administrative because Administrative has at least one predefined folder assigned to it.
 A custom folder could be added inside Accounting because Accounting has no predefined folders assigned to it.

 Figure: Example created workspace

 Using the example from the figure Example container structure, this workspace template allows for two optional folders, Monthly Reports and Administrative folders.
 The user can select to add one or both of these folders, and may add them at different times.

 The Administrative folder defines four folders, Billing, Expenses, Meetings, and Accounting.
 If the Administrative folder is added, the Billing and Expenses folders will be selected automatically because they are required.
 The user can optionally select the Meetings and Accounting folders, and can also add each one at different times.

 Once all predefined folders (including Monthly Reports and Administrative) are added at the root level of the workspace, no additional containers can be at the root-level of the workspace.
 Similarly, once all predefined folders are added under the Administrative folder (Billing, Expenses, Meetings, and Accounting), no additional containers can be added directly under this folder.
 That is, no additional containers can be added at the same level as Billing, Expenses, Meetings, and Accounting.
 Additional containers can be added inside each of those folder, however.
 See Custom folders below.